DevEzro/Talus/README.md

 I do not get responsable of any damage this tool can triger

 >[!WARNING]
-FOR YOUR WELL, DO NOT USE YOUR REAL INFO TO AVOID POSSIBLE ATACKS
+FOR YOUR WELL, DO NOT USE REAL INFO TO AVOID POSSIBLE ATACKS

 ## USAGE
 `python talus.py`